 At one end of the spectrum of consultation and accommodation are cases where the “claim to title is weak, the Aboriginal right limited or the potential for infringement minor”.
 In such cases, the duty would amount to a requirement to “give notice, disclose information, and discuss any issues raised in response to the notice”.
 Even at this level, however, the discussions have to be undertaken “in good faith, and with the intention of substantially addressing” Aboriginal concerns.

-There is a large and rapidly growing body of jurisprudence on the duty to consult and accommodate.
-By now, the general principles are fairly stable, and most cases turn on their facts.
-In 2011, however, one case brought some new issues to the fore.
+There is a large and rapidly growing body of jurisprudence on the content of the duty to consult and accommodate.